Winners 2025

 Bosnia and Herzegovina

-Armin is a 26-year-old documentary photographer and photojournalist based in Sarajevo.
-He is currently a staff photojournalist at Pixsell agency and a freelance photographer working on various projects.
+Documentary photographer and photojournalist based in Sarajevo.
+He currently works as a staff photojournalist for the Pixsell agency and also pursues independent documentary projects.

 Bosnia Weather